gem/oq-irmt-qgis/svir/help/source/05_download_project_from_platform.rst

 An additional option to access data is by downloading projects shared by others on the OQ-Platform.
-By clicking the *Download project from the OpenQuake Platform*, the above dialog is opened (Figure :ref:`fig-download-project-from-platform`).
+By clicking the *Download project from the OpenQuake Platform*, the above dialog is opened (:numref:`fig-download-project-from-platform`).
 Here, a list of available projects is displayed.
 The list will contain the titles of projects for which the user has been granted editing privileges (their own projects or those shared with them by other users).
 When a project is selected from the list, its title, abstract, bounding box and keywords are displayed in the lower textbox that is utilized to delineate important attributes of the project's definition.
 The label directly above the textbox displays an ID that uniquely identifies the layer used in the OpenQuake-platform.

 By pressing *OK*, the layer will be downloaded into the QGIS.
 If the associated project only contains one *project definition*, it will be automatically be